HannahSones/myWardrobe/README.md

   A further feature could be to restrict planning to 3 months ahead and see Outfits from a single month behind.

+- **Upload image background remover**
+    In Our screenshots We have uploaded graphics of the clothes in our wardrobe.
+The user can choose what images they upload.

+    Future defvelopement would see the use of a background remover api so the user can have a cleaner display of their own clothes.

 ---

 ## Learning